Surja15/BlackSwanAntivirus/README.md

-# 🦢 BLACK SWAN AV
+#  BLACK SWAN Antivirus
 ## Real-Time Malware Detection, Quarantine, and Recovery System for Linux

-Black Swan AV is a fully custom-built antivirus system for Linux written entirely in C.
+Black Swan AV is a fully custom-built antivirus system for Linux written entirely in C with a Python GUI.
 The project combines:

 - Signature-based malware detection using YARA